Series: Tales of Silver Downs #3

 "Arlen, Oistin asks that you go to him."

 I sighed and pushed my irritation aside.
-It was not the boy's fault that I had managed to achieve the calmness I sought only moments before he spoke.
+It was not the boy's fault I had managed to achieve the calmness I sought only moments before he spoke.

 "Did he want me urgently, Pilib?"
 My gaze never left the water, hoping I might yet See something.